 The fact is, though only some Google updates get their own names and headlines in the paper, Google is constantly updating their algorithm these days and getting better, in their minds, at their business of presenting the best search results for their users.
+Just this summer we have had people in the industry about which of the clear tremors in rankings symbols were big updates vs. normal changes and tweaks from Google.
+In fact, even some of the bigger updates in the past year seem to have shown some indecision and back and forth from Google, with those hit by one suddenly being boosted back by the next.

 As Google keeps making changes to what is important, often different aspects of your website become more important and you need to be able to adjust your SEO plan on the fly.
 One of my strengths as an SEO specialist is staying on top of the latest trends, adjusting to them, and translating into whether you need to make a change in focus right away.
 We can change strategies on a month to month basis and we do.
 This is something that is very difficult for corporate providers to do.
 First of all, they aren’t paying as close attention to shifts in the algorithm, and secondly, and worse for your bottom line, is that they typically provide packaged universal plans that don’t adapt and don’t separate you from their other clients, which is the whole point of search marketing.
 You want to be the choice that is made when your clients search.